cciw/cciw.github.io/index.md

 <small>
 We invite the submission of original work that is related to the topics below.
 The submitted articles can either be **short papers** (2 pages), **position papers** (4 pages), or **full research papers** (4-6 pages).
-We also accept “talk-only” submissions, of at most 2 pages, which will not be included in the proceedings, but the authors will be allowed a full presentation slot.
+We also accept **“talk-only” submissions**, of at most 2 pages, which will not be included in the proceedings, but the authors will be allowed a full presentation slot.
 We especially encourage submissions that look into the convergence of the three focus domains - HPC, BD, and AI.
 Topics of interest include, but are not limited to:</small>